idelchi/godyl/docs/commands/dump.md

 godyl dump tools
 ```

-Output will list the tools that are embedded in the Godyl binary.
+Output will list the tools that are embedded in the `godyl` binary.
 This can be used as a starting point for creating custom tool configurations.

 ### Display full tool information